 - Generous, Easy to Attain Sign-Up Bonus.
 For a credit card with no annual fee, the Platinum Visa® Business Credit Card’s $200 sign-up bonus statement credit is generous.
 And it only requires $500 in spending within 60 days of account opening.
 That shouldn’t be a heavy lift for most business owners.

 - No Penalty APR.
 Unlike many Bank of America® consumer credit cards, the Platinum Visa® Business Credit Card does not charge penalty interest.
 If you occasionally miss statement due dates because of unpredictable cash flow issues or unexpected obligations, this can save you dozens or hundreds of dollars each year.
 Many other cards charge penalty interest indefinitely after the first missed statement due date.

 - Potential for a Low Ongoing APR.
-This card’s regular purchase and balance transfer APR falls within a pretty broad range: 11.24% to 22.24% APR.
-If you have excellent credit, you’ll likely qualify for a rate at or near the minimum.
-That’s a much better rate than most competing business credit cards, which often set their minimum APRs at 13% to 16% (or even higher).
+This card’s regular purchase and balance transfer APR falls within a pretty broad range.
+If you have excellent credit, you’ll likely qualify for a rate at or near the minimum, which is a much better rate than most competing business credit cards.
 For business owners who carry balances from billing cycle to billing cycle, or at least want the flexibility to do so, this is a key consideration.

 - Overdraft Protection for BoA Deposit Account Holders.
 Clients with Bank of America® business checking accounts can opt into the Platinum Visa® Business Credit Card’s overdraft protection program.
 This is a great way to reduce (or entirely eliminate) worries about overdrafts, which can result in embarrassing and potentially credibility-sapping problems with clients and vendors.
 The $10 (or 3%) fee per transfer may be well worth the peace of mind.